biadelmiro/UDACITY_intro_to_javascript_course/README.md

 A couple of important things to notice about `if...else` statements.

 The value inside the `if` statement is always *converted* to true or false.
 Depending on the value, the code inside the `if` statement is run or the code inside the `else` statement is run, but not both.
-The code inside the `if` and `else` statements are surrounded by **curly braces** `js{...}` to separate the conditions and indicate which code should be run.
+The code inside the `if` and `else` statements are surrounded by **curly braces** `{...}` to separate the conditions and indicate which code should be run.

 **TIP:** When coding, sometimes you may only want to use an `if` statement.
 However, if you try to use only an `else` statement, then you will receive the error `SyntaxError: Unexpected token else`.
 You’ll see this error because `else` statements need an `if` statement in order to work.
 You can’t have an `else` statement without first having an `if` statement.

 ### Else If Statements
+In some situations, two conditionals aren’t enough.
+Consider the following situation.

+You're trying to decide what to wear tomorrow.
+If it is going to snow, then you’ll want to wear a coat.
+If it's not going to snow and it's going to rain, then you’ll want to wear a jacket.
+And if it's not going to snow or rain, then you’ll just wear what you have on.

 ### Quiz: Even or Odd (3-2)
 ### Quiz: Musical Groups (3-3)
 ### Quiz: Murder Mystery (3-4)